damianhakert/damianhakert.github.io/source/posts/2016-04-27-getting-started-with-gitlab-and-digitalocean.html.md

 >**Note:**
-If you don't have a domain name at your disposal, you can just use your droplet's IP address, but GitLab will not be able to send emails.
+If you don't have a domain name at your disposal, you can just use your droplet's IP address, but GitLab will _not_ be able to send emails without using an SMTP server.

 Once your domain name is configured correctly, you need to adjust some values on the actual VPS instance.
 Log into your droplet as root through SSH, and open